ntnu-ai-lab/EvoLP.jl/README.md

 ## Citing EvoLP.jl

-If you find EvoLP.jl useful in your work or research, we kindly request that you cite the following [paper](https://ceur-ws.org/Vol-3431/paper7.pdf):
+If you find EvoLP.jl useful in your work or research, we kindly request that you cite the following [conference paper](https://ceur-ws.org/Vol-3431/paper7.pdf):

 ```bibtex
 @inproceedings{Sanchez-DiazEvoLP2023a,